joeromero/docs/content/cartodb_ui/cartodb_ui.md

 CartoDB supports a growing number of data-types and file formats.

 We encourage you to compress all your files before importing them, supported compression and archiving formats are currently .ZIP and .GZ (also .TAR.GZ and .TGZ).
-Files will be decompressed and then import based on the following table.
-If none of these type of files are found the importer will fail.
+Files will be decompressed and then imported based on the following table.
+If none of these type of files are found the import will fail.

 <table>
   <tbody>